omniboard-dev/analyzer/README.md

 - `npm i -g @omniboard/analyzer` - install it globally to be able to run `omniboard` in any path without waiting for npx install

-## Global options

-Run `omniboard --help` for list of all supported commands and options (`omniboard <command> --help`, provides even more details)

-- `--help` - print help
-- `--verbose` - print debug log statements
-- `--silent` - silences the renderer
-- `--show-check-subtasks` - Show checks subtasks in log output (collapsed by default)
-- `--errors-as-warnings` - exit with success (0) even in case of errors and log them as warnings (useful for CI)
-- `--api-key` - pass in API key when not set as an environment variable
-- `--api-url` - pass in URL of the on-prem Omniboard instance (for custom enterprise plans only)
-- `--json` - store data in local json file
-- `--json-path` - location of local json file
-- `--check-pattern` - only run checks matching provided pattern
-- `--sanitize-repo-url` - try to sanitize auth tokens from repo urls

 ## Commands